 Find a Mentor

 Hello!
 This is huge and yet so many people resist this part of the journey.
 All of us need people to speak into our creative journey and they don’t always have to be Christians.
 Yes, I said it!
 Can you believe it?
 Consider Bezalel for a moment.
-Yes, he’s an incredibly talented, Godly, Spirit-filled artist in the Bible but in reality, mosts of his artist training came from master artisans in Egypt.
-God can and will use anyone he wants to in order to build us into the mature artists He’s designed us to be!
+Yes, he’s an incredibly talented, Godly, Spirit-filled artist in the Bible but more than likely the skills he developed came from a lifetime of faithfully creating and walking in community with other artisans, not just as a singular, supernatural download.
+God can and will work through anyone he wants to in order to build us into the mature artists He’s designed us to be!

 Most of the mentors in my own creative journey have been people whose work inspired me.
 I paid – and continue to pay – attention, asked the Spirit for opportunities to connect with them and then before you know it, our paths intersect.
 Follow the breadcrumbs and the favor.
 Expect divine connections.